 Chestnuts have been enjoyed for centuries.
 Asian chestnuts (Castanea crenata or C. mollissima) are mentioned in poetry as far back as 5,000 years ago and early Europeans arriving in the New World found forests of American chestnuts (Castanea sp.) blanketed the East Coast from Georgia to Maine and as far west as the Mississippi River.

-Fifty years and up to 5 billion dead trees later, the American chestnut began a slow process of recovery that continues to this day.
+Fifty years and up to 5 billion dead trees later, the American chestnut began to recover.
 Producing less than 1 percent of the world’s chestnut supply, most chestnuts consumed in the United States come from Italy.

 Japanese chestnuts are native to Japan and China, are also blight-resistant, and tend to be smaller with a spreading form.
-Nuts from Japanese trees are large but have an undesirable taste so the trees are used primarily for hybridization.
+Nuts from Japanese trees are large but have an undesirable taste, so trees are used primarily for hybridization.